-Vivian is the director of the M.Ed. in Arts, Community, and Education, and is a faculty member in the Creative Arts department.
-She is also the Director of the Parker Gallery in University Hall.
+Vivian is a faculty member in the College of Art and Design.
 Before joining Lesley, Vivian was a mentor in a photography apprenticeship program for high school students at the Manchester Craftsmen's Guild, and was an artist in residence in Pittsburgh public high schools.
 She then became an artist teacher at the Children's Studio Public Charter School for the Arts and Architecture in Washington DC.

 Vivian is the 2017 recipient of the Massachusetts Art Education Association's Massachusetts Higher Education Art Educator of the Year award.